-Australians double their antidepressantsNovember 16th, 2012 in Psychology & Psychiatry /
+Australians double their antidepressantsNovember 16, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—The use of antidepressants doubled in Australia between 2000 and 2011 and they now account for two out of every three psychotropic medications prescribed, a new study by the University of Sydney reveals.

 It also shows that over the last decade there has been a dramatic 58 percent increase in the use of psychotropic medications by the Australian population, which has only increased by 13 percent over that time.

 "Australians are increasingly relying on the use of psychotropic meds to treat their mental health problems," said Professor Iain McGregor, from the University's School of Psychology and senior author of the study published this week in the Australian and New Zealand Journal of Psychiatry.

 "These results are surprising, somewhat worrying, and raise the question of why so many of us need drugs to be able to cope with modern life.

 "The heavy use of antidepressants may reflect their increasing use in conditions other than depression: everything from anxiety disorders to treating pain.